MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotBasics.md

     To enter a value, click the slider to activate it, enter the text in the field that appears, and save.
 There is no character limit.

+- **Enable Agent Annotations**: This setting is applicable for bots with dialog starters that use intents, not patterns.
+If you enable this, unrecognizable utterances that aren't handled by the bot are added to a review list in Conversational Cloud.
+This allows the agent to review the list, with the goal of updating the domain and/or bot accordingly.
+"Unrecognizable utterances" are defined as those that trigger the Fallback dialog.
+If the Fallback dialog employs a knowledge base search, only the utterances that return no results are added to the review list.

 ### Import a bot
 You can add an bot by importing a bot JSON file that was previously exported.
 This is useful when you need to make a copy of a bot (just export and then import back into the same environment), or you need to copy or move a bot from one environment to another.